softwaremill/sttp/README.md

 and [sttp streaming & URI interpolators](https://softwaremill.com/sttp-streaming-uri-interpolator)
 blogs.

+## Non-goals of the project

+* implement a full HTTP client.
+Instead, sttp wraps existing HTTP clients, providing a consistent, programmer-friendly API.
+All network-related concerns such as sending the requests, connection pooling, receiving responses are delegated to the chosen backend
+* provide ultimate flexibility in defining the request.
+While it's possible to define *most* valid HTTP requests, e.g. some of the less common body chunking approaches aren't available

 ## How is sttp different from other libraries?

 * immutable request builder which doesn't impose any order in which request